 I like Holy Basil a lot better than them apples…but just to clear up any potential confusion, Holy Basil is also known as Sweet Thai Basil or by it’s proper names: Ocimum tenuiflorum and Ocimum sanctum. (source: Wikipedia)

-Holy Basil’s activity as an anti-histamine has so far (as far as I can find) only been found to affect histamine’s H2 receptor, still great news for those with histamine intolerance/histaminosis/mastocytosis/mast cell activation disorders with gastrointestinal complaints.
+Holy Basil’s activity as an anti-histamine has been found to affect histamine’s H2 receptor, great news for those with histamine intolerance/histaminosis/mastocytosis/mast cell activation disorders with gastrointestinal complaints.
 I’d be interested to know if it’s anti-inflammatory effects are in part due to it’s high Vitamin K content.
 Don’t forget that Vitamin K (as I mentioned in this post), is a potent anti-inflammatory, is found in many foods like cauliflower, which is also high in Vitamin C. You’ll find a potent (tasty) recipe for cauli-tahini soup and don’t forget to check out my low histamine Diamine Oxidase Support Cookbook.

 Holy Basil prevents mast cell degranulation, helping treat allergic disorders